Popping my cherry and a Pastiera Napoletana recipe for traditional Italian Easter cake.

 My Mississippi mud cake recipe is also worth a try.

-If you like this pastiera Napoletana recipe, please share with others.
+If you like this pastiera Napoletana recipe, please share it with others.